 Lanark County Interval House invites women of Lanark County to Take Back the Night

-This year’s event will be held on Wednesday, September 21st.
+This year’s event will be held on Thursday, September 21st.
 The gathering begins at 6:30 in the park behind Carleton Place town hall, with the rally and march set to begin at 7pm.
-This is a family friendly, inclusive and accessible event for all to join!!
-We hope to see you there!!
-For inquiries, contact the Public Education Coordinator at 613-257-3469 ext 63.
+This is a family friendly, inclusive and accessible event for all to join!
+We hope to see you there.
+For inquiries, contact our Public Education Coordinator at 613-257-3469 ext 63.

-The Take Back The Night, march, an event that focuses on ending violence against women.
-Take Back the Night events take place across North America.
+The Take Back The Night march is an event that focuses on ending violence against women.
+Take Back the Night events take place all across North America.
 They are designed to raise the awareness of safety issues for women and children.
 This march protests harassment, sexual abuse, and assault.